CFP106022162/GROup-2/README.md

 Week 3:
 1. Define all the constants we need in this project.
 2. Set up input format, containg latitude, velocity, and duration.
-3. Generate three windows to show our later detail works.
+3. Generate two windows to show our later detail works.

 Week 4:
 1. Import the figure of Earth to be as our rotating system.
-2. Let the Earth rotates at constant speed and connects to the other two figures.
+2. Let the Earth rotates at constant speed and connects to the another window.
 3. Set the original frame of observer to be from the outer space.

 Week 5:
-1. Fire a ball and draw the trajectory 3-D on the main window and the others.
+1. Fire a ball and draw the trajectory 3-D on the main window and the other.
 2. Set up a control to save all the datas to check whether it's correct or not.
 3. Set a circular plane as the Great circle where the throwing ball only due to force of gravity.

 Week 6:
-1. Continue our work last week and connects the data simutaneously with other two windows.
+1. Continue our work last week and connects the data simutaneously with another window.
 2. Advance our code in order to fire the ball more than one time.
 3. Add some extra controls, such as changing fire angle and the frame of observer.